TechPreacher/azure_loadtest_terraform/README.md

 ### Infrastructure as Code

-#### Bicep Infrastructure

-- `bicep/main.bicep`: Main template that creates a resource group and deploys all resources (subscription scope)
-- `bicep/resources.bicep`: Module that deploys all resources within the resource group
-- `bicep/load_test.bicep`: Module that configures the Azure Load Test for PostgreSQL testing
-- `bicep/parameters.json`: Parameters file for customizing deployments

-#### Terraform Infrastructure

-- `terraform/`: Contains equivalent Terraform configuration to deploy the same infrastructure
+- `terraform/`: Contains the Terraform configuration for deploying all infrastructure
-- `terraform/README.md`: Instructions for using the Terraform configuration
+- `terraform/README.md`: Detailed instructions for the Terraform configuration

-#### Common Resources

 - `load_test_artifacts/`: Contains JMeter script and PostgreSQL JDBC driver for load testing

 ### Python Database Application

-The project includes a Python application in the `create_database` directory that helps create and populate the PostgreSQL database created by the Bicep deployment:
+The project includes a Python application in the `create_database` directory that helps create and populate the PostgreSQL database:

 - `create_database/database_setup.py`: Python script to initialize and populate the PostgreSQL database
 - `create_database/verify_replication.py`: Python script to verify replication between primary and replica databases